dotnet/docs/docs/standard/serialization/binaryformatter-migration-guide/reading-nrbf-payloads.md

 `NrbfDecoder` is part of the new [System.Formats.Nrbf](https://www.nuget.org/packages/System.Formats.Nrbf) NuGet package.
 It targets not only .NET 9, but also older monikers like .NET Standard 2.0 and .NET Framework.
 Which **makes it possible for everyone who uses a supported version of .NET to migrate away from `BinaryFormatter`**.

-`NrbfDecoder` can read any payload that was serialized with `BinaryFormatter` and `FormatterTypeStyle.TypesAlways`. `FormatterTypeStyle.TypesAlways` is the default setting that forces BF to emit full type information and does not require any type loading when reading the payload.
-Which means that `FormatterTypeStyle.TypesWhenNeeded` is not supported.
+`NrbfDecoder` can read any payload that was serialized with `BinaryFormatter` using `FormatterTypeStyle.TypesAlways` (the default).
+`NrbfDecoder` cannot be used for the output of BinaryFormatter for any other `FormatterTypeStyle`.

 Only non-zero indexed arrays and types specific to remoting (which were never ported to .NET (Core)) are **not supported**.

-`NrbfDecoder` is following these principles to read from **untrusted input**:

-- Treating every input as potentially hostile.
+`NrbfDecoder` is designed to treat all input as untrusted.
+As such it has these principles:

-- No type loading of any kind (to avoid remote code execution).
+- No type loading of any kind (to avoid risks such as remote code execution).
 - No recursion of any kind (to avoid unbound recursion, stack overflow and denial of service).
 - No buffer pre-allocation based on size provided in the payload, if the payload is too small to contain the promised data (to avoid running out of memory and denial of service).
 - Decoding every part of the input only once (to perform the same amount of work as the potential attacker who created the payload).